MainulDip/web3-study/blockchain-solidity-js/README.md

 * Backup Faucet: https://goerlifaucet.com/

 ### Study Placements
 Study 1 or 2 hours per day, maybe first of the day.
 Do it incrementally, take around 2 months, don't try to do it fast.
-Just 1 or 2 hours per day, also skip some days
+Just 1 or 2 hours per day, also skip some days.......